-Copyright © 2000 Advanced Micro Devices, Inc. All rights reserved.

-AMD, the AMD logo, and combinations thereof are registered trademarks of Advanced Micro Devices, Inc.

-ExpressFlash is a trademark of Advanced Micro Devices, Inc.
+Copyright © 1998-2005 Advanced Micro Devices, Inc. All rights reserved.
+AMD, the AMD logo, and combinations thereof are registered trademarks of Advanced Micro Devices, Inc. ExpressFlash is a trademark of Advanced Micro Devices, Inc. Product names used in this publication are for identification purposes only and may be trademarks of their respective companies.

-Product names used in this publication are for identification purposes only and may be trademarks of their respective companies.
+Copyright © 2006-2009 Spansion Inc. All rights reserved.
+Spansion[®], the Spansion Logo, MirrorBit[®], MirrorBit[®] Eclipse[TM], ORNAND[TM], ORNAND[TM], HD-SIM[TM], EcoRAM[TM] and combinations thereof, are trademarks of Spansion LLC in the US and other countries.
+Other names used are for informational purposes only and may be trademarks of their respective owners.